ozydingo/abigstick/_posts/2019-09-22-method-madness-chapter-2.md

 # => true
 ```

-So when an instance object such as `obj1` or `MySubclass` calls a method, it looks up that method definition first from its singleton class<sup>* </sup>, then from that singleton class' ancestors. <small><i>* -- including any included modules</i></small>
+So when an instance object such as `obj1` or `MySubclass` calls a method, it looks up that method definition first from its singleton class<sup>* </sup>, then from that singleton class' ancestors.

+<small><i>* -- including any included modules</i></small>

-So when does the method lookup chain switch and start looking at an instance's class instead of its singleton class's ancestry chain?
+So when does the method lookup chain switch over to start looking for methods in an object's regular class instead of its singleton class ancestry?

 It doesn't have to.
+An object's class *is* a part of its singleton class ancestry.
+Let's print the whole thing out.

 ```ruby
 klass = MySubclass.singleton_class